wohaco/despace/pioneer_venus_2.md

 Prior to the Multiprobe reaching Venus, the four probes were deployed from the main Bus.
 The large probe was released on November 15, 1978, and the three small probes on November 19.

 All probes entered the venusian atmosphere within 11 minutes of each other, and descended toward the surface over approximately an hour-long period, sending back data to the Earth ([EVN‑003](venus.md)).
 Two of the probes survived impact, and one of them transmitted data for 67 minutes before being crushed ([EVN‑006](venus.md)).
 These probes confirmed clouds composed mainly of sulfuric acid droplets ([EVN‑018](venus.md)).
-The Bus entered the atmosphere at 20:21:52 UTC, and returned its last signal at 20:22:55 from an altitude of 110 km.
+The Bus entered the atmosphere at 20:21:52 UTC, and returned its last signal at 20:22:55 from an altitude of 110 ㎞.

 [![](f/project/p/pioneer_venus_2/pic04_thumb.jpg)](f/project/p/pioneer_venus_2/pic04.png)

 **Scientific results**

-Below the altitude of 50 km the temperatures measured by the four probes are identical to within a few degrees.
+Below the altitude of 50 ㎞ the temperatures measured by the four probes are identical to within a few degrees.
 They are between +448 ℃ and +459 ℃ on the surface.
-The ground pressure is between 86.2 bar and 94.5 bar ([EVN‑001](venus.md)).
-The reconstituted trajectory of atmospheric probes was determined that the wind averaged a speed of 200 m/s in the middle cloud layer at 50 m/s at the base of these clouds and just 1 m/s at the ground ([EVN‑074](venus.md)).
+The ground pressure is between 86.2 ㍴ and 94.5 ㍴ ([EVN‑001](venus.md)).
+The reconstituted trajectory of atmospheric probes was determined that the wind averaged a speed of 200 ㎧ in the middle cloud layer at 50 ㎧ at the base of these clouds and just 1 ㎧ at the ground ([EVN‑074](venus.md)).
 Overall data from airborne sensors confirmed, while specifying the data obtained by the Soviet space probe Venera program that preceded this mission.

 Nephelometers identified three cloud layers with different characteristics ([EVN‑016](venus.md)).
-The upper layer (height 65 — 70 km), contains drops of concentrated sulfuric acid.
+The upper layer (height 65 — 70 ㎞), contains drops of concentrated sulfuric acid.
 The middle layer in addition to sulfuric acid contains a large number of liquid and solid sulfur particles.
-The lower layer (height about 50 km) contains larger sulfur particles ([EVN‑018](venus.md)).
-It has been determined that at a level below 30 km the atmosphere is relatively transparent.
+The lower layer (height about 50 ㎞) contains larger sulfur particles ([EVN‑018](venus.md)).
+It has been determined that at a level below 30 ㎞ the atmosphere is relatively transparent.

 Measurements of temperatures at different altitudes confirmed the hypothesis of a greenhouse effect.
-The upper atmosphere of Venus was colder than previously thought: at an altitude of 100 km — 93 ℃ below zero, on the upper boundary of the clouds — 40 — 60 ℃ below zero ([EVN‑010](venus.md)).
+The upper atmosphere of Venus was colder than previously thought: at an altitude of 100 ㎞ — 93 ℃ below zero, on the upper boundary of the clouds — 40 — 60 ℃ below zero ([EVN‑010](venus.md)).

 The most remarkable discovery was that the ratio of 36argon/40argon isotopes much higher than in the atmosphere of Earth (exceeds 50 — 500 times) which seems to indicate that the genesis of the Venusian atmosphere is very different from that of Earth — the concentration of inert gases can be judged on the evolution of the planet and volcanic activity ([EVN‑027](venus.md), [EVN‑042](venus.md)).